ajante/h5bp4j/readme.txt

 ======
 H5BP4J is a basic Joomla responsive template, based on excellent [HTML5 Boilerplate 3.0](http://html5boilerplate.com), and should be treated as a starting point for someone who knows CSS, HTML and a little bit of PHP and wants to create his own template.

+It was written for Joomla!
+2.5.
+Now Joomla!
+3.0 comes with own responsive template.

 Features
 --------
 * media queries in template.css for responsive design